Seth Abramson

-Seth Abramson (born October 31, 1976) is an American professor, attorney, author, political columnist, and poet.
-He is the editor of the Best American Experimental Writing series and wrote a bestselling trilogy of nonfiction works detailing the foreign policy agenda and political scandals of former president Donald Trump.
+Seth Abramson (born October 31, 1976) is an American professor, attorney, author, political columnist, musician, and poet.
+He is the editor of the Best American Experimental Writing series and wrote a trilogy of nonfiction works detailing the foreign policy agenda and political scandals of president Donald Trump.

 Early life and education

-Abramson is a graduate of Dartmouth College (1998), Harvard Law School (2001), the Iowa Writers' Workshop (2009), and the doctoral program in English at University of Wisconsin–Madison (2010; 2016).
+Abramson was born to a Jewish family and raised in Acton, Massachusetts.
+He is a graduate of Dartmouth College (1998), Harvard Law School (2001), the Iowa Writers' Workshop (2009), and the doctoral program in English at University of Wisconsin–Madison (2010; 2016).

 Career

 Abramson was a trial attorney for the New Hampshire Public Defender from 2001 to 2007.
-Abramson became an assistant professor of communication arts and sciences at University of New Hampshire in 2015, and was made affiliate faculty at the New Hampshire Institute of Art in 2018.
+Abramson became an assistant professor of communication arts and sciences at University of New Hampshire in 2015 and was made affiliate faculty at the New Hampshire Institute of Art in 2018.
 His teaching areas include digital journalism, post-internet cultural theory, post-internet writing, and legal advocacy.

 Abramson has written for publications like The Washington Post, Dallas Morning News, The Seattle Times, Newsweek, Indiewire, and The Guardian.
 In 2011, Publishers Weekly wrote that he had "picked up a very large following as a blogger and commentator, covering poetry, politics, and higher education, and generating a controversial, U.S. News–style ranking of graduate programs in writing."
 During the Trump administration, Abramson was a CNN legal analyst.